SSI State Supplementary Payments / Optional State Supplements and Eldercare

 Unlike federal SSI checks which are paid directly to the individual, in some states supplemental payments are paid directly to care providers.

 Click on your state below to see your state’s SSI supplement amounts.
-Please note, although the Social Security Administration provides this information, some of it is several years out of date.
-Therefore, it is best to consider this information as directional and not entirely accurate for 2018.
-However, other information is current for 2018 and combines both the federal SSI payment and the state’s supplemental payment.
+Please note, although the Social Security Administration provides this information, much of it is several years out of date.
+Therefore, it is best to consider this information as directional and not entirely accurate for 2019.
+However, other information is current for 2019 and combines both the federal SSI payment and the state’s supplemental payment.

 In some states, the application process is managed by the federal government (the Social Security Administration) and in other states by their state governments.
 Contact the federal government social security office for SSI state supplements in the states listed below.